 - You’ll discover the science

 - Plus, musical notations are given for the mantras, so you know how to chant them.

 What I like most about this book is the precise instructions for using the mantras.
 This is incredibly important for anyone who wants to use them in their spiritual practice instead of just learning their mysticism.

 4: Chakra Mantras: Liberate Your Spiritual Genius Through Chanting

-In this book by the Thomas Ashley Farrand we are introduced to many secret mantras from Tibet and India.
-Farrand discusses how to use these mantras to activate the chakras and to boost our spiritual development.
-Written by the leading authority on mantras, this is another must-read book.
+In this book, Thomas Ashley Farrand introduces secret mantras from Tibet and India.
+Farrand discusses how to use them to activate the chakras and to boost our spiritual development.
+Written by a leading authority, this is a must-read book.

 5: A Gnostic Prayer Book

-This pocket-size book does one thing and does it very well: it gathers together all manner of mantras and prayers and reveals how to use them for spiritual development.
-This is an excellent companion book and is worth buying alongside one of the other books listed above.
+I love this pocket-sized book for one reason: It gathers together all manner of mantras and prayers and reveals how to use them for spiritual development.
+This is an excellent companion book.
+Get this one plus one of the other books above.
+That’s my advice.